transiteration/v-world-rice-paddies/README.md

 P.S edit the script to provide the correct SAFE folder name

-Finally, run `masks.py` to mask the tiles using the coordinates from the JSON files:
+Finally, run `masks.py` to mask the tiles using the coordinates from the JSON files.

 Run the following command: